 Setting your maximum level of undos

-Not available for iOS or Android users
+Not available on iOS or Android

 Changing the number of undos only takes effect once a file is created or another one is imported.
 We recommend you restart Sketchbook.

 - For Windows users, select Edit > Preferences.